 "Jeesh woman, I said I will.
 Now can you leave me to my date?"
 Lucas continued.
 Lacey just smirked and headed out into the crowd.
 Lucas glanced back to her, and Emma gave him a weird look.

 "Did you not tell anyone where you-" Emma began.

 "Of course I told them.
 Not my fault she wants me to check in every five minutes."
 Lucas said, a bit annoyed.
 Emma watched him for a moment.

 "You should be happy you have people who worry about you..."
 Emma said.
 Lucas watched her strangely for a moment, but Emma quickly looked back to her drink.

-“What is this?”
-She asked, changing the subject.
+"What is this?"
+She asked to change the subject.